-Another year, another Funny Poems poetry competition for kids.
+Another year, another poetry competition.
 The Shape Poetry Competition set a particularly difficult challenge, since writing prize winning shape poems requires a fusion of artistic and poetic abilities.
 There were 43 competition entries, including a number of shape poems of exceptional quality and many more which were extremely good.
 The judging, always a difficult task, was carried out on Tuesday 7th December 2010 by Daniel, an English graduate with a sharp eye for poetic talent, and Patrick, competition organiser and shape poetry specialist, with Timmy lending a not always helpful paw.

 Combining elements of twisted and true shape poem, Anuradha's poem impressed the judges for both its artistic and poetic elements.